MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

     You may hit the breakpoint in either the transpiled *.js* file or the source file, depending on which steps you followed previously, along with your environment and browser state.
 Either way, you can step through code and examine variables.

-   * If you need to break into code in a TypeScript or JSX source file and are unable to do it, use **Attach to Process** as described in the previous steps to attach the debugger.
-Make sure you that your environment is set up correctly, as described in the [Troubleshooting](#troubleshooting_breakpoints_and_source_maps) section.
+   * If you need to break into code in a TypeScript, JSX, or *.vue* source file and are unable to do it, make sure you that your environment is set up correctly, as described in the [Troubleshooting](#troubleshooting_breakpoints_and_source_maps) section.

    * If you need to break into code in a transpiled JavaScript file (for example, *app-bundle.js*) and are unable to do it, remove the source map file, *filename.js.map*.

 ### Troubleshooting breakpoints and source maps

-If you need to break into code in a TypeScript or JSX source file and are unable to do it, use **Attach to Process** as described in the previous steps to attach the debugger.
+If you need to break into code in a TypeScript, JSX, or *.vue* source file and are unable to do it, use **Attach to Process** as described in the previous steps to attach the debugger.
 Make sure you that your environment is set up correctly:

 * You closed all browser instances, including Chrome extensions (using the Task Manager), so that you can run the browser in debug mode.